proxmox/proxmox-backup/docs/tape-backup.rst

 :Media Pools: A media pool is a logical container for tapes.
 A backup job targets one media pool, so a job only uses tapes from that pool.
-The pool aditionally defines how long we can append data to a tape (allocation policy), and how long we want to keep that data (retention policy).
+The pool additionally defines how long a backup job can append data to tapes (allocation policy) and how long you want to keep the data (retention policy).

+:Media Set: A group of continuously written tapes (all from the same media pool).

 :Tape drive: The decive used to read and write data to the tape.
 There are standalone drives, but drives often ship within tape libraries.